search icon

 Voluntary dissolution advantages include placing a timeline on creditors’ claims and controlling the details of liquidation.

-Filing for voluntary dissolution requires you to give notice of the dissolution to the company’s creditors.
-Dissolution limits the creditors’ claims unless you have guaranteed the company’s debts.
+Filing for voluntary dissolution requires a company to give notice of the dissolution to the company’s creditors.
+Dissolution limits the creditors’ claims unless the owner has guaranteed the company’s debts.
 It’s a best practice to inform lenders, suppliers, and anyone else to whom the company owes a debt about the closing.
 Successfully providing notice ends the shareholders’ liability for late claims.

 Voluntary Dissolution Considerations